UnitexGramLab/unitex-library/docs/en/linking.rst

 Unitex could be compiled into a shared library which exports all the engine high-level functions, and then that shared library linked when compiling an application.
-It is also possible to compiled Unitex into a JNI library, and using it from Java.
+It is also possible to compile Unitex into a JNI library, and using it from Java.

 .. note::